Tennessee marble: Notable producers

-Tennessee marble in art
+Use in art

 Sculptor Jack Rich described Tennessee marble as an "excellent sculptural stone," though difficult to work with due to its hardness.
 Two of the best known Tennessee marble sculptures, E.C.
 Potter's lions, "Patience" and "Fortitude," stand outside the entrance of the New York Public Library Main Branch.
 The Piccirilli Brothers also worked with the stone, most notably creating the entrance tripods at the Lincoln Memorial in Washington, and several statues at the base of the USS Maine National Monument in New York.
 The Italian-born sculptor Albert Milani (1892–1977), who worked at the Candoro Marble Works in Knoxville, created numerous works using Tennessee marble, including the four eagles atop the Knoxville Post Office and the "History of the World" relief at the Pennsylvania State Capitol.

 Other notable Tennessee marble works include Frances Rich's nurses' memorial ("Spirit of Nursing") at Arlington National Cemetery; Bruno Louis Zimm's Slocum Memorial Fountain in New York's Tompkins Square Park; Joseph Emile Renier's Pomona at Brookgreen Gardens in South Carolina; and Cliff Fragua's statue of the Pueblo leader Po'pay in the National Statuary Hall.
 One of the best-known paintings by Knoxville artist Lloyd Branson, Hauling Marble, was inspired by the Tennessee marble industry.